Modern slavery statement

 The Modern Slavery Act 2015 (the Act) requires organisations supplying goods or services with a turnover of above £36 million to prepare and publish an annual Modern Slavery Statement.

 The Statement must set out the steps an organisation has taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its business or supply chain.
-Your Housing Group (YHG) is publishing this statement setting out what it has done to recognise and prevent potential incidences of modern slavery.
+Your Housing Group (YHG) is publishing this statement setting out what it has done to recognise and prevent potential incidences of modern slavery in the Financial Year 2017-18.

 YHG STRUCTURE & VISION